 Dealing with disruption

-Which factors lead to disruption?
+Which factors lead to disruption in adoption?
 When does a cry for help become a plea for closure?
 How can we prepare for disruption and manage this painful transition for children and families?
-And finally, how can we learn from disruption and move on to make better plans and placements for children?
+And finally, how can we learn from adoption disruptions and move on to make better plans for children?

-While adoption outcomes for children placed young are very good, and for later placed children still very much “worth the risk”, it is not possible to get the match of child and new family right every time; inevitably some placements will disrupt.
+While adoption outcomes for children placed young are very good, and for later placed children still very much “worth the risk”, it is not possible to get the match of child and new family right every time; inevitably some adoptions will disrupt.
 But disruptions do not happen overnight.
-There is usually a process leading to disruption, even if it happens at an early stage or during introductions.
-If carers and workers together can devise an early warning system a final crisis may be averted.
+There is usually a process leading to disruption, even if it happens at an early stage or during introductions to the adoptive family.
+If adopters and social workers together can devise an early warning system, a final crisis may be averted.

 Who is this book for?